 Causes and Prevention of Eye Boogers

-Eye boogers are caused when the eye creates an inappropriate and excessive amount of discharge.
-This fluid is regularly present to help lubricate the eye, but certain conditions cause too much to be produced leading to boogers and a watery or glassy appearance.
+Eye gunk is caused when the eye creates an inappropriate and excessive amount of discharge.
+This fluid is regularly present to help lubricate the eye, but certain conditions cause too much to be produced leading to a crusty liquid and a watery or glassy appearance.
 Causes of eye boogers include:

-Allergies are one of the main causes of eye boogers.
-When your pup’s immune system has an inappropriate response to mold, dust, pollen or other environmental contaminants the eyes may begin to water excessively as a way to eliminate the particles from the body.
+Allergies are one of the main causes of buildup in the eye.
+When your pup’s immune system has an inappropriate response to mold, dust, pollen or other environmental contaminants, the eyes may begin to water excessively as a way to eliminate the particles from the body.

-To prevent allergies in your dog you should avoid prolonged exposure with the irritating compounds.
-This may be difficult for puppies with allergies to common outdoors or indoor items.
-In these cases, your vet may be able to prescribe anti-allergy medications to help control your dog’s reaction and eliminate eye boogers and other symptoms.
+To prevent allergies in your dog, avoid prolonged exposure with the irritating compounds.
+This may be difficult for puppies with allergies to common outside or indoor items.
+In these cases, your vet may be able to prescribe anti-allergy medications to help control your dog’s reaction and eliminate symptoms.

 In order to prevent infection, your dog should be kept in good physical condition.
-You should avoid letting your dog come into contact with other dogs that may be showing signs of illness.
-If your dog suffers a scratch or other eye injury you should seek immediate veterinary treatment in order to protect their eyesight and prevent the buildup of eye boogers and foreign material.
+Avoid letting your dog come into contact with other dogs that may be showing signs of illness.
+If your dog suffers a scratch or other eye injury, seek immediate veterinary treatment in order to protect their eyesight and prevent the buildup of eye discharge and foreign material.

 If your dog has been suffering from eye boogers for their entire life, they may have a deformity of the eyelid that causes their eyelashes to grow at an inappropriate angle.
-Referred to as entropion or ectropion depending on which direction the growth occurs, the eyelashes in these conditions run inappropriate against the eye causing consistent irritation, excess watering and eventually, eye boogers.
+Referred to as entropion or ectropion depending on which direction the growth occurs, the eyelashes in these conditions can turn inward against the eye causing consistent irritation, excess watering and eventually, eye boogers.

-To prevent eye boogers from ectropion and entropion you should have your dog checked out by a certified veterinary ophthalmologist.
+To prevent eye discharge from ectropion and entropion, have your dog checked by a certified veterinary ophthalmologist.
 This specialized vet can detect nuanced deformities in the structure of the eye, eyelid and lashes, and can often perform simple surgical procedures to correct the condition at a young age.

 Poor Grooming Habits

-One of the final and most preventable causes of eye boogers in your pet is poor grooming.
 Poor grooming is most often the cause of eye boogers and excessive tearing in dogs with long or wiry hair, especially around the face and eyes.
 Hair will often hang down into your pet’s eyes, irritating the delicate tissues.
-Hair also picks up dirt and oils, further irritating the eye and mixing with tears and hair to form severe eye boogers.
+Hair also picks up dirt and oils, further irritating the eye and mixing with tears and fur.

-To prevent eye boogers from this cause, you should maintain a proper grooming and hygiene regimen for your pet.
+To prevent eye boogers, maintain a proper grooming and hygiene regimen for your pet.
 If your dog has long hair around the face and forehead, consider keeping their fur cut short or gathering it into a topknot with clips or rubber bands.
 Owners can clean their dog’s eyes at home with the careful use of a soft cloth or cotton swab.
 Small amounts of alcohol, kept well away from the eyes, can help reduce buildup.
-Use warm water regularly closer to the eyes to keep the area completely booger free.
+Use warm water regularly closer to the eyes to keep the area completely clean.

 Importance and Effects of Prevention